fflowio/mobile_game/README.md

 color: Colors.deepPurple,
 ```

-   2.2.1 Change Colors.deepPurple to Colors.green
+#### 2.2.1 Change Colors.deepPurple to Colors.green

-   2.2.2 Change it again, from Colors.green to Colors.deepOrange
+#### 2.2.2 Change it again, from Colors.green to Colors.deepOrange

 Did you notice anything while you were typing?
 Your IDE started helping you, by telling you what
 colours it knows about.

 Try a few different colours.

-We're using dark mode for this app, which means it will have white text, so it's best to use a dark
+This app is in dark mode, which means it has white text, so it's best to use a dark
 background.

-### Comments
+It's a bit hard to see white on white!

-  2.3 Comments
+### 2.3 Comments

-    2.3.1 Comment out the color line, like this:
+#### 2.3.1 Comment out the color line, like this:

 ```
 // color: Colors.purple,